zio/zio-quill/README.md

 # Quotation #

-The QDSL allows the user to write plain scala code, leveraging scala's syntax and type system.
+The QDSL allows the user to write plain Scala code, leveraging scala's syntax and type system.
 Quotations are created using the `quote` method and can contain any excerpt of code that uses supported operations.
 To create quotations, first import `quote` and some other auxiliary methods:

 ```scala
 import io.getquill._